Damocles-fr/PPJF/README.md

 >
 > ## 0) Download
 > - Download PPJF for Jellyfin 10.7 or the **latest for Jellyfin 10.11.+** : [PPJF.10.11.6.zip](https://github.com/Damocles-fr/PPJF/releases/tag/10.11.6)
+> => New external player launcher version also compatible with Jellyfin Media Player desktop App, Potplayer or MPC : MPC-JF
 >
 > ## 1) Place required files
 > - Extract and move the `PotPlayerJellyfin` folder to: `C:\ProgramData\`